bigratenthusiast/big-brother/README.md

 ## Config
 Head into `config.json` and set `python-3` to true if you are using python 3.
 Set the bot prefix and anythign else you wanan set ig

+## Censorship
+Open up `1984.json` and add stuff to the list of things to censor in voice or in text

 ## Usage
 Run npm run start and invite the bot to your server